New and returning students

 Departments will confirm the way you will be assessed at the start of your studies this year.
 This applies to all forms of assessment – exams and submissions.
 This communication will include any back-up plans if it is not possible for in-person exams to go ahead.

-Helping you make the most of Oxford (updated 6 September)
+Oxford Transition Support (updated 6 September)